 Season: year round.

 Horses: The horses include local breeds such as South African Boerperde and Boerperde crosses, Thoroughbreds, part TB and Arab crosses, with some Shire crosses in Botswana.
 They are between about 14hh and 16.2hh and there is a good selection for the experienced rider as well as horses to suit those with less experience.
 All are responsive to ride, extremely good natured and well mannered.
 They are also used to the bush and sure footed, coping easily with varied terrain.
-There are grooms on hand to look after the horses.
+Grooms are on hand to look after the horses.
 Saddles are Maclellan style with a few English saddles available on request.
 Maximum group size is 8 guests.

-The first 3 nights of the African Explorer Safari are spent at Camp Davidson where accommodation is in big African walk in safari tents set on wooden decks with proper beds and shower / loo attached.
-One night is spent at Bellvue Lodge in comfortable rooms with en-suite bathrooms.
+The first 3 nights are at Camp Davidson, a small bush camp where accommodation is in spacious walk-in East African style safari tents set on wooden decks with proper beds and shower / loo attached.
+The 4th night is at a private game lodge in comfortable rooms with en-suite bathrooms.
 The second half of the safari is on the Mashatu Reserve in East Botswana, at Two Mashatus tented camp which has 5 spacious walk in safari tents set on teak decking with attached shower and flush loo.
 The camp has a central dining / sitting area built in local style with a palm thatch roof and a small plunge pool.

 African Explorer Safari